“My life’s dream has always been to follow loads of rules. That’s why I joined the compliance industry.”

-I’m Taavi, the CEO of Salv, a crime-fighting anti-money laundering platform — and I’ve been in compliance for years.
+I’m Taavi, the CEO of Salv, a crime-fighting anti-money laundering (AML) platform — and I’ve been in compliance for years.
 And, let’s be frank, I know from talking to so many over the years that no one joined just to follow a bunch of rules.
-Most of us got into the industry because we wanted to make a difference.
-But, does that feel true in our daily work life?
+Most of us got into the compliance industry because we wanted to make a difference.
+We wanted to put an end to money laundering and terrorist financing.
+But, how does that feel in our daily work life?

 Defining the word compliance